Preparing the Device

 Select the wrench icon with RIGHT or LEFT buttons and push the OK button to enter the System Settings menu.

-Select the Display tab with RIGHT button and choose subcategory Display Widgets with the Scroll Wheel.
+Select the Display tab with RIGHT button and choose subcategory Display Widgets with the Scroll Wheel or Keypad buttons .

 Press the OK button to select the Display Widgets.
-Use the SCROLL WHEEL to change from Extended to Minimal.
+Use the Scroll Wheel or Keypad buttons to change from Extended to Minimal.

 Use the Scroll Wheel on the left side of the scope to Zoom IN and OUT.
 Zoom Level is displayed in the Zoom widget on the Homescreen.